Entree3k/Edition-Manager/README.md

 # Specify modules to write and their order, format should be Module1;Module2;Module3, optional modules include Cut, Release, Source, Resolution, DynamicRange, VideoCodec, FrameRate, AudioCodec, Bitrate, Size, Country, ContentRating, Rating, Duration
 order = Source;DynamicRange
 ```
-Since EMP only processes libraries of movie type, specify libraries of movie type to skip when needed.
+Since EMP only processes movie-type libraries, specify Movies and Other Videos libraries to skip when needed.
 There is no limit to the number of modules for writing editions, so you can choose and configure them according to your needs.

 When running in `add editions for new movies` mode, EMP creates a Flask web server that listens on port `8089` to receive `library.new` events sent by the Plex server.
 This allows it to capture metadata for newly added items and process them accordingly.